asobti/kube-monkey/README.md

 **`kube-monkey/enabled`**: Set to **`"enabled"`** to opt-in to kube-monkey
 **`kube-monkey/mtbf`**: Mean time between failure (in days).
 For example, if set to **`"3"`**, the k8 app can expect to have a Pod killed approximately every third weekday.
-**`kube-monkey/identifier`**: A unique identifier for the k8s app (eg. the k8s app's name).
+**`kube-monkey/identifier`**: A unique identifier for the k8s apps.
 This is used to identify the pods that belong to a k8s app as Pods inherit labels from their k8s app.
+So, if kube-monkey detects that app `foo` has enrolled to be a victim, kube-monkey will look for all pods that have the label `kube-monkey/identifier: foo` to determine which pods are candidates for killing.
+Recommendation is to set this value to be the same as the app's name.
 **`kube-monkey/kill-mode`**: Default behavior is for kube-monkey to kill only ONE pod of your app.
 You can override this behavior by setting the value to:
 * `"kill-all"` if you want kube-monkey to kill ALL of your pods regardless of status (not ready or not running pods included).
 Does not require kill-value. **Use this label carefully.**
 * `fixed` if you want to kill a specific number of running pods with kill-value.
 If you overspecify, it will kill all running pods and issue a warning.